Lemon Avenue Trail Review

 Nearby Trails: Bachman Lake, Bachman Greenbelt Trail

-The Lemon Avenue Trail completed in late 2025, as part of a broader Lemmon Avenue beautification effort by Love Field and Dallas Aviation.
+The Lemmon Avenue Trail completed in late 2025, as part of a broader Lemmon Avenue beautification effort by Love Field and Dallas Aviation.
 Official trail information is limited, and details are bundled with the Lemmon Avenue Streetscape Improvements documentation.
 Other details I’ve found online came either from Friends of Bachman Lake’s updates (like here and here) or Candy’s Dirt (here and here).

-If you start at Bachman Lake, at the intersection of Webb Chapel and Shorecrest, the trail is easy to follow around Shorecrest along the northern border of Love Field and across Lemmon at the light.
+If you start at Bachman Lake, at the intersection of Webb Chapel and Shorecrest, the trail is easy to follow along the northern border of Love Field and across Lemmon at the light.
 This has historically been a dangerous place to bike due to a narrow road and impatient cars, while going on foot took you through either gravel and broken glass—or tall grass… also with broken glass.
 This is a massive improvement linking the formerly isolated Bachman Lake Trail, across Lemmon to the east.

 At the Shorecrest / Lemmon intersection you’ll find space for art (the art was removed to reinforce the concrete pad, it should return soon), as well as landscaping, light features and sitting areas.
 The trail continues to the south with additional landscaping, lighting and shade structures to rest on a hot sunny day.
 There is no shade beyond the shade structures, so a good spot to stop if you are overheating.
-Y
+You may notice a large sign on the other side of Lemmon for the Love Field Observation area.
+There is no safe way to cross here, unless you just dash across Lemon when there is a lapse in traffic.

 As of April 23, 2026 the art has not been reinstalled

 If you live in the neighborhood, this is a wonderful addition to the area, allowing for safe passage across Shorecrest to the lake.
 The prior method was not safe for pedestrians or bikers, and with the other beautification work that Love Field did in the area, I really can’t overstate what a difference this has made.
-If you don’t live nearby, but are at the lake and would like to check out the area, this is a safe way to bike or walk to Frontiers of Flight Museum, or grab lunch at Celebration or On Rotation Brewery (two great local spots).
+If you don’t live nearby, but are at the lake and would like to see what else is in the vicinity, the Lemmon Avenue Trail is a safe way to bike or walk to Frontiers of Flight Museum, grab lunch at Celebration or On Rotation Brewer, or somewhere else in the area.

 Discover more from North Texas Trails